 Did you know there are Anki add-ons you didn’t know you needed?
-You probably didn’t (you are using Anki, right?), or maybe you did but you didn’t know why.
+You probably didn’t, or maybe you did but you didn’t know why.

 I mentioned a couple add-ons in my previous post about Anki.
 Now I’m back with a complete list, up-to-date for Anki 2.1.
 Let’s get the show on the road!